 $550,000 over one year

-The Aspen Institute created the Aspen Prize for Community College Excellence to recognize—and to challenge—community colleges by identifying those who are helping to reinvent the delivery of higher education.
-In North Carolina, the Aspen Institute will apply the same research and analysis process called “Roadmap to Excellence” to help eight community college partners improve their institutions and strategies for student success.
+The Aspen Institute created the Aspen Prize for Community College Excellence to recognize and challenge community colleges by identifying those who are helping to reinvent the delivery of higher ed.
+In NC, the Aspen Institute will apply the same research and analysis process called “Roadmap to Excellence” to help eight community college partners improve their institutions and strategies for student success.